7 Super Easy Ways To Create A Positive Organizational Work Culture

 Kirschner suggests transparency is the key to getting your employees more engaged by letting them know what’s going on rather than keeping them guessing.

 Never underestimate the impact of a few kind words.
-The most important task individuals in the top management forget is giving recognition where it is due.
 A simple pat on the back or ‘Good job!’ can mean a lot to an employee, especially when it comes from the boss.
 It makes them feel appreciated and makes them feel their contribution in the team is given due importance.

 6) Evolve and Change

 Rome wasn’t built in a day and bringing a positive change in the organizational culture of your firm will take time, dedication and perseverance.
 Chinsky Matuson compares this to a diet.
-Shedding those extra pounds is not easy — you cannot just avoid a few cans of soda and chips to make it go away.
-Drastic changes have to be made to bring a change from within.
+Shedding those extra pounds is not easy — you cannot just avoid a few cans of soda and chips.
+Significant and sustainable changes have to be made to realize the constructive changes you are looking for.

 7) Institutionalize the Culture